fbpx

 Alexandra Pedersen

-Alexandra Pedersen is the Business Development Officer for the McDonald Institute.
-In this position, she facilitates, coordinates, and sustains innovation efforts by member organizations of the Institute through the development of partnerships for technology assessment, knowledge transfer, venture creation, and innovation-skills development.
-Alex holds a Doctorate in Geography (Queen’s University), a Master’s in International Studies (University of Northern British Columbia), and a Bachelor’s (Honours) in International Development Studies (University of Guelph).
-In her spare time, Alex is an executive member and volunteer with several local and national non-profit organizations, an energetic beekeeper, swimmer, yogi, and gardener.
+Alex Pedersen (she/her) is the Manager for Equity, Diversity, Inclusion, and Indigenization (EDII) Capacity Development with the McDonald Institute.
+Alex previously held the Business Development Officer role with the Institute from 2019-2023.
+As a the Manager for EDII Capacity Development, she works with faculty, postdocs, staff, and students to make the Canadian astroparticle physics community more diverse and inclusive.
+Alex is an experienced leader who has implemented and enhanced organizational EDII strategies, programs, and initiatives.
+She holds a Doctorate in Human Geography (Queen’s University), a Master’s in International Studies (University of Northern British Columbia), and a Bachelor’s (Honours) in International Development Studies (University of Guelph).
+In her spare time, Alex is an executive board member and volunteer with several local and national non-profit organizations, and is an energetic beekeeper in the Kingston community.

 Program Officer